Red Hat: Red Hat Czech

 Red Hat Czech s.r.o. is a research and development arm of Red Hat, based in Brno, Czech Republic.
 The subsidiary was formed in 2006 and has 1,180 employees (2019).
 Red Hat chose to enter the Czech Republic in 2006 over other locations due to the country's embrace of open-source.
 The subsidiary expanded in 2017 to a second location in the Brno Technology Park to accommodate an additional 350 employees.

 In 2016, Red Hat Czech reported revenue of CZK 1,002 million (FY 2016), and net income of CZK 123 million (FY 2016), with assets of CZK 420 million (FY 2016)|CZK 325 million (FY 2015).

 The group was named the "Most progressive employer of the year" in the Czech Republic in 2010, and the "Best Employer in the Czech Republic" for large scale companies in 2011 by Aon.

 Red Hat India

 In 2000, Red Hat created the subsidiary Red Hat India to deliver Red Hat software, support, and services to Indian customers.
 Colin Tenwick, former vice president and general manager of Red Hat EMEA, said Red Hat India was opened "in response to the rapid adoption of Red Hat Linux in the subcontinent.
 Demand for open-source solutions from the Indian markets is rising and Red Hat wants to play a major role in this region."
-Red Hat India has worked with local companies to enable adoption of open-source technology in both government and education.
+Red Hat India has worked with local companies to enable the adoption of open-source technology in both government and education.

 In 2006, Red Hat India had a distribution network of more than 70 channel partners spanning 27 cities across India.
 Red Hat India's channel partners included MarkCraft Solutions, Ashtech Infotech Pvt Ltd., Efensys Technologies, Embee Software, Allied Digital Services, and Softcell Technologies.
 Distributors include Integra Micro Systems and Ingram Micro.